What’s New on AIRSLA

 - U.S. and World News CBS News 04/04/2025 – Elon Musk’s DOGE Team Cuts Critical Funding for America’s Libraries – Read by Carrie Gibson

-- Wired Magazine read by Tim Simek, 03/26/2025 – It’s A Heist: Real Federal Auditors Are Horrified By DOGE
+How to make the biggest splash according to science.
+Generation Z, the useful idiot generation, and more! - Wired Magazine read by Tim Simek, 03/26/2025 – It’s A Heist: Real Federal Auditors Are Horrified By DOGE

-- Local News read by LARRS, Thursday 2025-06-19
+- Local News read by LARRS, Thursday 2025-07-31

 All Podcasts Available at AIRSLA